The First Doctor At Ford's Theatre To Treat Lincoln

 (in addition to Leale, Taft, and King)

 NOTE: It took approximately 25 minutes to move the mortally wounded president from Ford's Theatre at 448 (511 today) Tenth Street northwest, across the street to William and Anna Petersen’s boarding house at 453 (516 today) Tenth Street.
 William T. Clark, a 23-year-old army clerk, rented the back bedroom on the first floor.
 When theatre goers carried President Lincoln from Ford's Theatre across the street to the boarding house, they brought him to the first floor rear bedroom which Clark, rented.
-It was only about 40 to 50 feet, door to door.
+It was only about 40 to 50 feet from Ford's Theater door to the Petersen's door.

 William Morrow Notson (Feb 1836 – Jun 23, 1882); M.D.; Jefferson Medical College, 1861.
 Medical Officer, Maj.
 Surg.
 1876; U. S. Army, 1862-1882; Brev.
 Capt.
 1863 for gallantry and meritorious service at Gettysburg; Dr. Notson left service after the battle of Fairfield and resided in Washington, D.C.
 “The 6th United States Cavalry in the Civil War,” says: “He was one of the officers who attended the president from the theater across the street to Mr. Petersen’s house”.
 Lt.
 MacLermont of the 11th New York Cavalry recalled that Notson sent for brandy to "revive" Abraham Lincoln.
 MacLermont pulled off Abraham Lincoln’s boots and opened the back window for some fresh air.
 Dr. Norton ordered the room to be cleared of everyone under the rank of major.
 During the night Dr. Notson treated also Seward and wounded members in Seward's chamber.
 After Abraham Lincoln’s passing Dr. Notson attended the autopsy, but his participation was interrupted to again attend Seward.